BornB4Google/swe-3313-fall-2025-team-09/technical-design/README.md

 ## J. Coding Style Guide

-Offshore Holdings requires that standard style guides be used for all implementation to ensure maintainabilty and longevity.
+Offshore Holdings requires that standard style guides be used for all implementation to ensure maintainability and longevity.
 The following conventions must be followed:

 #### General Principles